 Trump administration asks for Supreme Court intervention over border wall construction

-The Trump administration is asking the Supreme Court to intervene and lift an injunction imposed by a lower federal court that blocks the administration from using $2.5 billion in military funds to construct the wall on the U.S.-Mexico border.
+The Trump administration is asking the Supreme Court to lift an injunction imposed by a lower court that blocks the administration from using $2.5 billion in military funds to construct a wall on the U.S.-Mexico border.

-The filing has gone to Justice Elena Kagan, who will likely ask environmental groups who brought the original lawsuit to respond with a brief of its own in coming days.
+The filing went to Justice Elena Kagan, who has given environmental groups who brought the original lawsuit until 4 p.m.
+July 19 to respond with their own brief.

 PENCE VISITS MIGRANT DETENTION CENTER NEAR SOUTHERN BORDER TO 'SEE FIRSTHAND THE HUMANITARIAN CRISIS'